John Finnegan (The Bold and the Beautiful): Casting

 On June 17, 2020, after fourth months of hiatus due to the COVID-19 pandemic in the United States production shutdown, the series became one of the first American scripted television series to resume recording, although production went on a one-week hiatus to accommodate modifications to its protocols.
 With the accompanying news that the series would return with original episodes on July 20, 2020, Deadline Hollywood announced Novlan's first episodic appearance was slated to be July 23.

 Novlan revealed he had secured the role back in March 2020 but had to keep it quiet due to the coronavirus shutdown.
 He explains that he "wasn't able to speak about it or tell anyone about it because we didn't know how long the shutdown was going to be."
 Novlan felt that he was in bit in a pickle due to the fact, that "my family, my mom especially, has been a life- long B&B fan.
 I mean, she loves the show.
 Our family dog's name was Thorne — with an e — so I remember ever since I was young hearing the theme song, hearing the storylines, so it was so exciting, and a real honor to be welcomed into that family."
 When speaking about the shooting method, Novlan, express that "I don't know their old way of filming, so this is my new normal," but "it's been such a unique process but it's been amazing how all the producers have come together to figure this out and put forth these groundbreaking guidelines, making things safe and efficient and being able to work around all of this and keep everything alive."

 Novlan is married to Kayla Ewell, who previously portrayed Caitlin Ramirez.
 She returned to play an intimacy double or a stand-in (from September 2020 to March 2021) for Wood as a result of the onset protocols.
 Due to social distancing on set slowly coming to an end in the filming process, since May 2021, Novlan and Wood, began filming their own intimate scenes.

 In April 2022, after nearly two years on canvas, it was announced Novlan had exited, after the show had decided to subsequently kill off Finn.
 He revealed to Soap Opera Digest that he, himself and alongside the entire cast, were "pretty surprised" in regards to his character's direction and most predominantly, co-star, Wood, who he described as rendered "speechless" due to the magnitude of the 'Sinn' fanbase.

 Novlan re-appeared on the series in the episode dated May 23, when Finn was revealed to be alive, in a coma, to the viewers.
-Novlan disclosed on that same day during a segment episode of The Talk, that he had never departed the series in the first place and had to keep the secret of Finn's resurrection under wraps.
+On that same day, Novlan revealed during a segment of The Talk, that he had never actually left the series and had to keep Finn's resurrection a secret.